 One small 5″ tart is a good portion for four unless, of course, you’re super hungry and are a big eater – then have a whole tart yourself!

 Hope you enjoy this yummy raw dessert.

 Originally posted May 2, 2017.

 Did you make this recipe?

-Please let me know how this Lime Avocado Dessert Tart turned out for you or if you would like to try it.
+Please let me know how this Avocado Lime Tart turned out for you or if you would like to try it.
 A comment and a rating below would be greatly appreciated.
 I’d love to hear from you!